 The single best way to prevent the flu is to get a flu vaccine each season.

 There are two types of flu vaccines:

 - “Flu shots” — inactivated vaccines (containing killed virus) that are given with a needle.
-There are three flu shots being produced for the United States market now.
+The flu shots being produced for the United States market now are: